CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-bibtex-part3-biber-bibtex.md

 ---
 layout: post
-title:  "LaTeX Alternatives: BibTeX versions"
+title:  "LaTeX Alternatives: BibTeX Part 3, BibTeX vs Biber"
 description: >
     BibTeX can be a curse and a blessing at the same time for each thesis and scientific paper.
     In particular, beginners may be confused by the choices and the subtle differences between what is a bib-file, BibTeX, BibLaTeX and Biber.
-As I did before with LaTeX versions, I want to add a little bit of clarity to this confusion around BibTeX.
+    This is part one of a series of posts that try to clarify the terminology and technological differences of tools related to BibTeX.
+    This part specifically deals with the difference between the BibTeX and the Biber engine for reference management.
 categories:
     - latex
     - latex alternatives
     - bibtex
 ---

+In my small series on BibTeX I already covered confusions around the [use of the term "BibTeX"]({% post_url 2020-06-28-latex-alternatives-bibtex-part1-terminology %}) for either a tool or a file format as well as the packages [Natbib and BibLaTeX]({% post_url 2020-06-28-latex-alternatives-bibtex-part2-natbib-biblatex %}) that can facilitate the handling and styling of citations and bibliographies in LaTeX documents.
+Today we continue the series by looking at the BibTeX engine, its limitations, and the Biber engine as an alternative.

 ## BibTeX vs Biber

-In the last section about BibLaTeX we already learned that BibTeX has some limitations, especially regarding internationalization, and that BibLaTeX therefore provides Biber as an alternative to the BibTeX tool.
+In the last post about BibLaTeX we already learned that BibTeX has some limitations, especially regarding internationalization, and that BibLaTeX therefore provides Biber as an alternative to the BibTeX tool.
 In fact, BibLaTeX will probably [drop support for the BibTeX backend](https://tex.stackexchange.com/a/37156) in future versions.
 Now there you have another confusing name similarity for future LaTeX users!